 The Lower Sunshine Coast is defined by its proximity to the ocean.
-With over 509 kilometres of coastline, flooding from sea level rise and increased storm wave action is a growing hazard facing the region.
+With over 509 kilometers of coastline, flooding from sea level rise and increased storm wave action is a growing hazard facing the region.

 This project explores the challenges and risks for vulnerable areas and how our community can become more resilient to coastal flooding.